Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Method

-We further extend previous work by computing the maximin edge losses in two passes: First for edges within the same region (positive pass), second for edges between different regions (negative pass).
-As shown in \figref{fig:method:malis}, in the positive pass, we assume that all edges between regions have been predicted correctly and set their affinities to zero.
+} We further extend previous work by computing the maximin edge losses in two passes: {\rerevised In the first pass we compute only the weights $\weight_P$ for edges within the same region (positive pass).
+In the second pass, we compute the weights $\weight_N$ for edges between different regions (negative pass).} As shown in \figref{fig:method:malis}, in the positive pass, we assume that all edges between regions have been predicted correctly and set their affinities to zero.
 Consequently, only maximin edges inside a region are found and contribute to the loss.
 This obviates an inefficiency in a previous formulation~\cite{Turaga2009}, where a spurious high-affinity (\ie, false positive) path leaving and entering a region might connect two voxels inside the same region.
 In this case, the maximin edge could lie outside of the considered region, resulting in an unwanted gradient contribution that would reinforce the false positive.
 Analogously, in the negative pass, all affinities inside the same region are set to one to avoid reinforcement of false negatives inside regions.
 Finally, the gradient contributions of both passes are added together.

+{\rerevised Note that, similar to the original \malis formulation~\cite{Turaga2009}, the constrained version presented here does not require precise location of the boundaries.
+In applications where the exact location of the boundary is less relevant, a broader background region around boundaries can be given.
+During the negative pass, any correctly predicted cut through this background region will result in a loss of zero. }